views-platform/docs/FAQ & Glossary/glossary.md

 ### Utils/Utility Functions
 Collection of functions or tools that serve various general purposes and are commonly reused across different parts of a software project.
 These utility functions are often not specific to any particular domain or task but rather provide common functionalities that can be helpful in many different situations.

+### Run Types

+The VIEWS pipeline supports three types of model runs which can be configured with different flags (see [views-pipeline-core](https://github.com/views-platform/views-pipeline-core/tree/main) for further information on flags)

+- **Calibration**: The calibration run type can be used for model training and hyperparameter sweeps.
+With the --train and --evaluate flag, it splits the input data into a train and a test partition, trains a calibration model on the train partition and evaluates it on the test partition.
+With the --sweep flag, hyperparameter tuning can be performed.
+- **Validation**: As in the process of model training and validation, the model can overfit to the validation set, the validation run type is used to obtain model metrics on an unseen test partition.
+As in the calibration run (with appropriate flags), the validation run splits the data into a train and test partition, trains the model on the training partition and validates it on the test partition.
+This run type should be used to obtain model performance metrics.
+- **Forecasting**: The run type to generate actual forecasts.
+The data is split into a train and a forecast partition.

 ## Key Forecasting Terms

 ### forecast_step